Have you ever moved cities, and found yourself still receiving promotional texts from your favorite taco spot with the drool-worthy carne asada tacos?

 Bob’s furniture could set up three different keywords by store locations.
 For example, he could get his Long Beach customers to text his number the keyword BOBSLB to receive promotions specific to that location.

-With SimpleTexting, it’s possible to segment your list by what area code their mobile number starts with.
+With SimpleTexting, it’s possible to segment your list by what area code their mobile phone number starts with.
 If you already have an extensive list of SMS subscribers, this is a quick and easy way to start sending texts based upon location.

 In the above example of the furniture company, the area codes for Ventura is 805, so you would create the segment as follows:

 If you want to learn more about creating segments, then this help desk article is an excellent starting point.
 Whether segmenting based upon area code is right for you depends on a couple of factors.
-If your locations are still reasonably close together, like in the same city, then area codes may not be accurate enough.
+If your locations are still reasonably close together, like in the same city, then location data from area codes may not be accurate enough.
 It’s not unimaginable that someone with a Long Beach area code might move two hours up the coast to Ventura.

 If your locations are spread across different cities or different states, then area codes should do the job.

 Sending mass texts to your audience might seem to get a little more complicated when you have multiple locations.
-But as you can see, there are several ways that you can create location-specific campaigns and provide relevant promotions that will drive sales.
+But as you can see, there are several ways that you can create location-specific SMS marketing campaigns and provide relevant promotions that will drive sales.

 The reach, immediacy, and high open rates of text mobile ads might even lead to enough sales to start opening more locations.